 What is the Queensboro Dance Festival?

 QDF strives to help cultivate Queens dancers & companies' careers in Queens by connecting them to local resources and expanding new audience reach.
-We encourage a Queens dance community that has an interest in connecting with local audiences through their dancework, and is proud of the neighborhoods our dancers live or work in, through their dance work.
+We encourage a Queens dance community that has an interest in connecting with local audiences through their dancework, and is proud of the neighborhoods our dancers live or work in.
+QDF Choreographer testimonials

 Queensboro Dance Festival participants receive: